bbauska/HTML5-webdev/html-basics.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Q. What is the purpose of the `alt` attribute on images?</h2>
+<h2>Q. What is the purpose of the <mark>alt</mark> attribute on images?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The `alt` attribute provides alternative information for an image if a user cannot view it.
+The <mark>alt</mark> attribute provides alternative information for an image if a user cannot view it.
-The `alt` attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.
+The <mark>alt</mark> attribute should be used to describe any images except those which only serve a decorative purposes, in which case it should be left empty.

 ```html